Alice Powell: Formula 1

 On 12 November 2014 Powell was reported as trying to raise funds to drive a Caterham Formula One car, in a free practice session at the end of season Abu Dhabi Grand Prix.
 The Caterham team had gone into administration in October 2014 and had not attended the previous two Grands Prix.
 It was later reported that Powell had abandoned the idea as it was unlikely that the appropriate superlicence could be obtained.

+Powell has served as the Talent Identification & Development Mentor for the Alpine Academy since 2022.

 Formula E

 In 2020, it was announced that Powell, now an ambassador for Dare to Be Different, would take part in the Rookie Test after the 2020 Marrakesh ePrix, driving for Envision Virgin Racing, partnering Nick Cassidy.
-Powell later became the Simulator and Development Driver for the team beginning in the 2021-2022 season.
+She has served as the Simulator and Development Driver for the team since the 2021–2022 season.
+Powell also took part in the May 2024 Berlin rookie test and November 2024 Jarama pre-season women's test for Envision Racing.
+She returned with the team for the October 2025 pre-season women's test in Valencia, finishing both the morning and afternoon sessions in fourth.

 MRF Challenge

-Powell signed up to compete in the first race of the 2015-16 edition of the MRF Challenge.
+Powell signed up to compete in the first race of the 2015–16 edition of the MRF Challenge.
 At the first round in Abu Dhabi, Powell scored four top ten finishes out of four races, with a best finish of eighth in the final race, after being out of single seaters for nearly a year.

 W Series

 Powell participated in the inaugural W Series Championship in 2019.
 She won the season-ending race at Brands Hatch along with three other podium finishes, finishing 3rd overall in the standings.

 Powell returned to W Series in 2021 competing with the newly formed Racing X team.
 Powell dominated the first race of the season at the Red Bull Ring, taking her first pole position, setting the fastest lap and leading every lap to take the race win.
-Powell finished the season with 3 wins, 5 podiums & 132 points as she went on to finish runner-up to Jamie Chadwick.
-Powell won the Silverstone and Zandvoort rounds and finished 27 points behind champion Chadwick.
+Powell finished the season with 3 wins, 5 podiums & 132 points, as she went on to finish runner-up to Jamie Chadwick.

+Powell moved to Click2Drive Bristol Street Motors Racing for the 2022 season.
+She finished 3rd in the standings, with one win, four podiums, one pole position, and one fastest lap.

 Commentary career

 Powell joined the Sky Sports Formula 2 commentary team when the 2020 season resumed in July 2020, after delays and cancellations due to the COVID-19 pandemic.
+She has commentated at the Goodwood Festival of Speed, and currently works for Whisper Entertainment's F1 on Channel 4.
+Powell also works for F1 TV as part-time commentator for Formula One.

+Coach mentor career

+She also serves as a coach mentor and currently manages 22-year-old racing driver Abbi Pulling, 2024 champion of the F1 Academy championship and currently driving in the GB3 Championship.

 Personal life

 Powell attended The Cotswold School.
-In 2013, she was included in the BBC series 100 Women.
+In 2014, she was included in the BBC series 100 Women.